 Access to Higher Education Diploma with a minimum of 15 credits achieved at Merit or Distinction in economics or social science units.

-Students who successfully complete 2 specified modules of the Certificate of Higher Education in Economics, namely Economic Principles and International Economics and Finance, with a minimum mark of 60% can apply to the BSc programme.
+Students who successfully complete 2 specified modules of the, namely Economic Principles and International Economics and Finance, with a minimum mark of 60% can apply to the BSc programme.

 International entry requirements

 If English is not your first language or you have not previously studied in English, our usual requirement is the equivalent of an International English Language Testing System (IELTS Academic Test) score of 6.5, with not less than 6.0 in each of the sub-tests.

 If you don’t meet the minimum IELTS requirement, we offer pre-sessional English courses, foundation programmes and language support services to help you improve your English language skills and get your place at Birkbeck.

 Visit the International section of our website to find out more about our English language entry requirements and relevant requirements by country.

 Fees and finance